AaronLieb/MarchMadness/coding_challenges/day2/c/description.md

 In order to find out which dentist offices are the closest, he found all groupings of 3 offices and drew a circle that perfect encompassed all of them.

+The smaller the radius of the circle, the closer the dentist offices are.

+This is really hard to do by hand, so Professor Pippy has asked if you could help him locate the 3 dentist offices that are closest together (smallest radius)

+## Input

 The first line contains an integer `n`, the number of dentist offices

 The next `n` following lines contain an integer `x` and a decimal `y`.

-`r` is the radius of the pie, and `a` is the area of the top of the pie that the engineer estimated.

 ## Output

+Output the circumference of the smallest circle containing 3 dentist offices.

 ## Constraints
 `n = 20`